Chemical Testing Regulations in Miami

 If a person is asked to give a urine sample to measure their BAC, the urine test is frequently administered incorrectly.
 When a urine sample must be taken, it requires the individual in question to completely empty their bladder and wait a minimum of 20 minutes before giving a urine sample.
 This will give more accurate results.

 When a urinalysis is used to test BAC, the concentrations of alcohol are examined in water.
 As a result, the findings of these types of tests can be highly inflated, as the concentration of alcohol in urine is nearly 1.33 times the concentration of alcohol in a blood sample.
 Due to this factor, blood samples are considered more accurate BAC tests.

-The Florida Department of Law Enforcement enacts rules that law enforcement must follow before and after administering any breath, blood or urine test.
-If police fail to follow any of these very specific rules an experienced Miami chemical testing lawyer can file a motion to suppress the breath reading based on non-compliance with FDLE rules.
+The Florida Department of Law Enforcement enacts rules that law enforcement must follow before and after administering any breath, blood, or urine test.
+If police fail to follow any of these very specific rules, an experienced Miami chemical testing lawyer can file a motion to suppress the breath reading based on non-compliance with FDLE rules.

-For over 30 years and 3,000 DUI cases, Miami chemical testing lawyer Jonathan Blecher has been defending people charged with DUI.
+For over 35 years and 3,000 DUI cases, Miami chemical testing lawyer Jonathan Blecher has been defending people charged with DUI.
 Since chemical testing regulations are often followed incorrectly, I can help determine if I can build a defense using said improper actions for your case.

 Call us for a free, no obligation consultation at (305) 330-1976.